Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 However, many such candidates are currently declared as `data class`, which creates a migration challenge: data classes automatically generate `componentN()`, `copy()`, `equals()`, `hashCode()`, and `toString()` methods, while value classes only generate the latter three.
 Simply changing `data class` to `value class` would remove `componentN()` and `copy()`, breaking source and binary compatibility of existing code.

-For `componentN()`, the data-to-value-class migration aligns with our move toward [name-based destructuring](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0438-name-based-destructuring.md), and is supported by positional- to name-based destructuring migration story.
+For `componentN()`, the data-to-value-class migration aligns with our move toward [name-based destructuring](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0438-name-based-destructuring.md), and is supported by the positional- to name-based destructuring migration story.
 For `copy()`, the situation is more nuanced: while we are designing ergonomic update mechanisms for value classes, `copy()` is the primary way to work with immutable data today.
 As we plan to release the experimental version of MFVC ergonomic updates in the next version after the release of experimental MFVCs, if you need `copy()` for the transition period, you would need to generate its implementation via an IDE.